Bylaws

 • (d) immediately following a vote in favor of their expulsion by a majority of the membership.

-• Section 6.
-Members shall not use any title of office or identify themselves as representing the 45th District unless authorized by the membership or the executive board.
+• Section 7.
+Members shall not use any title of office or identify themselves as representing the 45th District Democrats unless authorized by the membership or the executive board.

-• Section 10.
+• Section 11.
 The Executive Board may waive dues and extend annual membership status to any person for whom the payment of dues would constitute a hardship.
+If an individual’s membership ceases after January 31st and before December 31st, the Executive Board may extend that individual’s membership to December 31st.

 Article IV: Precinct Committee Officers (PCOs)